joshraphael/ra4111/DESIGN.md

 ![level4mission2](badges/img/Level4Mission2.png "Level 4 Mission 2")

-Get rid of the poisoned food
+Get rid of the poisoned food and complete Level 4 Mission 2

 Conditions:
 1. Go from the lobby to Level 4 Mission 2